-This section of the manual is divided into two parts; programming for the monitoring functions, and programming for the Serial Interface functions.
+This section of the manual is divided into two parts; programming for the Watchdog and Temperature Alarm functions, and programming for the Serial Interface function.
 The program examples provided are intended as a guide rather than working software.
 ACCES assumes no liability for their use.